 The highlight of the event?
 Our fireside chat with thought leaders Condé Nast, Avon, and Discovery Inc. The topic?
 How to leverage data to create deeper relationships with partners and increase investment in the affiliate channel.

 The panel, moderated by CJ’s Business Development Director, Gabrielle Hess, included these thought-provoking speakers: Emily Noszkay, Director of Commerce at Condé Nast; Lynn Luong, Avon’s Director of Digital Marketing; and Chris Mainenti, Director of Commerce Strategy at Discovery Digital Studios.
 Our panelists shared their thoughts on the broad discussion of performance marketing and where the industry is headed.

-Discovery Digital Studios—the owner of well-known brands such as Discovery, Food Network, HGTV, and DIY Network—is hyper focused on finding the right content for each brand.
-They put a lot of energy behind understanding what each audience segment wants in order to determine the spark that will push readers to take out their wallet.
+Discovery Digital Studios, the owner of well-known brands such as Discovery, Food Network, HGTV, and DIY Network—is hyper-focused on finding the right content for each brand.
+They put a lot of energy behind understanding what each audience segment wants in order to determine the spark that will push readers to take out their wallets.